 The responder fills the segments in array order until the data item has been completely written.
 The responder updates the segment length fields to reflect the actual amount of data that is being returned in each segment.
-If a Write chunk segment is not filled by the responder, the updated length of the segment SHOULD be zero.
+If a Write chunk segment receives no data from the responder, the updated length of the segment MUST be zero.